MegaManSec/SSH-Snake/README.md

 Instead of manually jumping between systems with SSH keys like it's a Super Mario game, let SSH-Snake do the work for you.

+Although this tool is intended for hacking purposes, sysadmins can also use it to better understand their infrastructure and network.
+If you want to disable the printing of private keys discovered, [comment out this line of code](https://github.com/MegaManSec/SSH-Snake/blob/7ae7ef0afe0e067a1b96f69e508df52831a08b8b/Snake.sh#L964).

 An in-depth look at how this script actually works, technical details, interesting discoveries, design decisions, benchmarking, and lessons learnt, check out [this blog post](https://joshua.hu/ssh-snake-ssh-network-traversal-discover-ssh-private-keys-network-graph).

 # Screenshots